top of page

 The adults of this species sell out very quickly once available so use the 'notify when available' option to avoid disappointment.

-Our first attempt resulted in 18 larvae from one pair, we are hoping to increase this with future pairings.
+Our first attempt resulted in 18 larvae from one pair, we have increased this with our seconds generation adults using only 1 male and 2 females.

 bottom of page